kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 3. What is the difference between ViewResult and ActionResult?
+ViewResult is a specific type of ActionResult used when you want to return a view, while ActionResult is a more general type that can represent a variety of result types.

 ## 4. what are filters in MVC?
 Name some of them.
 ## 5. how routing works in MVC?
 What types of routing exist?
 ## 6. what are the differences between TempData, ViewData and ViewBag?